This post's overview:

 How many points can you earn on Expedia?
 Which products are eligible?

-You get additional 250 points when you book a VIP hotel, one of selected 4* or 5* hotels that have a special relationship with Expedia and as Expedia says on their website “are known for superior service and great reviews from our members”, which is not always the case, but generally, they aren’t bad at all.
+You get double points if you book a VIP hotel, one of selected 4* or 5* hotels that have a special relationship with Expedia and as Expedia says on their website “are known for superior service and great reviews from our members”, which is not always the case, but generally, they aren’t bad at all.

-Also, you get 2x points, if you use the Expedia app to book your holiday.
-I think, in France, it was even 3x points at some point.
+Also, you get 4 points per $1 spent, if you use the Expedia app to book your holiday.
+I think, in France, it was even 6 points at some point, but that was a temporary promotion.

 The tiers of the Expedia Rewards program.
 How to get Expedia Gold status.